START-Hack/SWITCH-STARTHACK22/README.md

 ## Prize
-All team members of the winning team will receive an iPad.
+All team members of the winning team will receive an iPad Air 2022 (5.
+Gen).